 Essential Gear Recommendations in Each Season

-Regardless of the season, Trekking gear like poles, shoes, sunscreen, bag, water bottle, electrolytes, etc, are mandatory.
+Regardless of the season, Trekking gear such as poles, shoes, sunscreen, a bag, a water bottle, electrolytes, etc., is mandatory.
 Here are the season-wise packing lists:

 - Spring- Lightweight Moisture-wicking layers, mid-weight fleece, light down jacket, waterproof jacket